 Professor of Law, Northeastern University School of Law

 James H. House and Hiram H. Hurd Professor of Environmental Regulation, and Associate Dean for Faculty Development and Research, University of California, Berkeley - School of Law

 TIMOTHY P. DUANE

 Professor of Law, Emory University School of Law

-Associate Professor of Law, University of Maine - School of Law
+Professor of Law, University of California - Hastings College of the Law

 ROBERT V. PERCIVAL